Refreshing the basics of a Tax Free Savings Account

 What happens at the death of the owner of a TFSA?

-When the owner of a tax free savings account passes away the Designated Beneficiary receives the proceeds of the TFSA tax free at the time of death.
+When the owner of a tax-free savings account passes away the Designated Beneficiary receives the proceeds of the TFSA tax-free at the time of death.
 Any interest earned in the TFSA after the date of death will be attributed to the beneficiary.
 An example is Joan has $15,000 in her TFSA with her daughter Mary as the beneficiary.
 Joan passes away.
 Mary is the beneficiary of the $15,000.
 However, from the date of Joan’s death to the time the claim was processed Joan’s TFSA earned another $300 dollars.
 That $300 dollars will be taxable to Mary.
-If the beneficiary is a spouse or common law partner they can contribute the amount received as a death benefit to their own TFSA without affecting their own TFSA room.
-If the beneficiary is not a spouse or common law partner, they can contribute the proceeds as long as they have unused room.
+If the beneficiary is a spouse or common-law partner they can contribute the amount received as a death benefit to their own TFSA without affecting their own TFSA room.
+If the beneficiary is not a spouse or common-law partner, they can contribute the proceeds as long as they have an unused room.

 Related article: Understanding different beneficiary designations

-A Successor Holder can be appointed (spouse or common law partner at time of death) who will acquire all the rights of the original holder.
+A Successor Holder can be appointed (spouse or common-law partner at the time of death) who will acquire all the rights of the original holder.
 Basically that means taking over the TFSA.

-Tax Free Savings Accounts are probably one of the best ideas that the Government has come up since RRSPs.
+Tax-Free Savings Accounts are probably one of the best ideas that the Government has come up with since RRSPs.